-Women who want a non-medicated birth with a minimum use of technology/procedures
+Women who want a unmedicated birth or with minimum use of technology/procedures

-Women who desire an experienced caregiver's continuous presence during this unique experience
+Women and their partners who desire an experienced caregiver's continuous nurturing presence during this unique experience

 A partner who wants to better understand how to support the mother, and wants to be supported throughout the process

 "My birth experience was almost exactly as I had envisioned it.
 Without a doula, I don't think it would have been.
 She reminded me that I was in charge and everyone was there to support and help me to accomplish my goals."